 Every PhD student is expected to take part in approximately 210 hours of development activities over the course of their studies.
 This is the quantity of training advised by the UK Research Councils, and is roughly equal to two weeks training and development for each full-time year of study.

-The PhD Skills Points Database captures generic and discipline-specific developmental activities that students are involved in, through the allocation of points.
-Points are given for courses or workshops run by Academic Development, schools and institutes, and external organisations.
+All PhD students are automatically registered on the Skills Points System (SPS) and they must ensure that their training record is kept up to date.
+The SPS captures generic and discipline-specific developmental activities that students are involved in, through the allocation of points.
+Points are given for courses or workshops run by Researcher Development, schools and institutes, and external organisations.
 Points are also awarded for participation in other activities such as conference attendance, teaching and attending seminars.

 Read our guide on How to use the SPS_Jan 18.

 - Points can be accrued at any time during your PhD program.

 - Activities such as attendance at conferences or giving research presentations will be eligible for a set number of points.

-- Some recurring activities (such as attendance at a seminar series) will have a maximum tariff of points that can be gained, either per year or over the course of the degree.
+- Some recurring activities (such as attendance at a seminar series) will have a maximum tariff (cap) of points that can be gained, either per year or over the course of the degree.

-- PhD students who have attended external courses or events which they believe have helped them develop their research or transferable skills will be able to apply to be awarded points, subject to verification by their supervisor and/or Academic Development.
+- PhD students who have attended external courses or events which they believe have helped them develop their research or transferable skills will be able to apply to be awarded points, subject to verification by their supervisor and/or Researcher Development.

-- If students come to QMUL with significant prior development training (gained, for example, through previous employment), this training may be accredited, subject to approval by Academic Development who will also determine the points allocated.
+- If students come to QMUL with significant prior development training (gained, for example, through previous employment), this training may be accredited, subject to approval by Researcher Development who will also determine the points allocated.

 Points gained are mapped against the four domains of the Vitae/RCUK Researcher Development Framework (RDF) in order to assist students and supervisors in planning individual personal development.